Agent One: now live on invideoAgent One: now live on invideoclose

 None of these required a studio, a location budget, or a crew of fifty.

-What matters in an AI filmmaking tool
+What matters in AI filmmaking tools in 2026?

 You do not need every tool to do everything under the sun.
 You need to know where your workflow breaks.

 For most creators, the break points are pretty consistent.

 The first is continuity.
 Can the tool hold a character, a world, and a visual language across multiple shots without forcing you to rebuild the project every time?